eronca/PYQCTools/source/rtgf.rst

                      :attr:`broad`: double value of the imaginary broadening.

                      :attr:`rem_add`: string specifying if we are working with the addition or removal part of the Green's Function.
 It can assume only the values 'add' or 'rem'.

+:attr:`extrapolation.py`: Perform linear prediction to extend the total propagation time of a time propagation.
+                          It reads N points of time-dependent DOS inside the files :attr:`rt_real.txt` and :attr:`rt_imag.txt` and use the last N/2 data to predict the following N points.

+                     **Example :**

+                     >>> python extrapolation.py full_range

+                     :attr:`full_range`: boolean variable.
+If it is true is return the full range of calculated and predicted values, if it is false it returns only the predicted values.

+                 The script :attr:`new_full_data.out` files if full_range = true otherwise it produces :attr:`predicted.out` output files.

+:attr:`iter_extrapolation.py`: Perform an interative linear prediction to extend the total propagation time of a time propagation.
+                          It reads 4 points of the time-dependent DOS inside the files :attr:`rt_real.txt` and :attr:`rt_imag.txt` and use the last 2 of them to predict the following N points.

+                     **Example :**

+                     >>> python extrapolation.py N

+                     :attr:`N`: integer variable specifying the total number of points that need to be predicted.

+                 The script :attr:`new_full_real.out` and :attr:`new_full_imag.out` output files with the real and imaginary parts of the exteded time-dependent DOS respectively.